exasol/script-languages-container-ci/doc/developer_guide/developer_guide.md

    git push origin x.y.z
    ```

-## What to do if the release failed?
+## What to do if the Release Failed?

-### The release failed during pre-release checks
+### The Release Failed During Pre-release Checks

 1. Delete the local tag
    ```shell